foodbodidev/foodbodi-server/README.md

  Make sure you have a token
 - To create new one : POST /api/restaurant
 - To update existing one : PUT /api/restaurant/{restaurant_id}
-- to delete : DELETE .api
+- To delete : DELETE /api/restaurant/{restaurant_id}
+- To get data : GET /api/restaurant/{restaurant_id}
 #### Get nearby & track locations
 Not implement yet
 #### Chat